spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 There are 2 ways to go about it:

-- (recommended) [Fronting the integrated reverse-proxy webserver with another reverse-proxy](#fronting-the-integrated-reverse-proxy-webserver-with-another-reverse-proxy) - using a playbook-managed reverse-proxy (either `matrix-nginx-proxy` or Traefik), disabling SSL termination for it, exposing this reverse-proxy on a few local ports (e.g. `127.0.0.1:81`, etc.) and forwarding traffic from your own webserver to those few ports
+- (recommended) [Fronting the integrated reverse-proxy webserver with another reverse-proxy](#fronting-the-integrated-reverse-proxy-webserver-with-another-reverse-proxy) - using the playbook-managed reverse-proxy (Traefik), but disabling SSL termination for it, exposing this reverse-proxy on a few local ports (e.g. `127.0.0.1:81`, etc.) and forwarding traffic from your own webserver to those few ports

-- (difficult) [Using no reverse-proxy on the Matrix side at all](#using-no-reverse-proxy-on-the-matrix-side-at-all) disabling all playbook-managed reverse-proxies (no `matrix-nginx-proxy`, no Traefik)
+- (difficult) [Using no reverse-proxy on the Matrix side at all](#using-no-reverse-proxy-on-the-matrix-side-at-all) disabling the playbook-managed reverse-proxy (Traefik), exposing services one by one using `_host_bind_port` variables and forwarding traffic from your own webserver to those ports

 ### Fronting the integrated reverse-proxy webserver with another reverse-proxy